Gaussianization and eigenvalue statistics for random quantum channels (III): Wick calculus and Weingarten calculus

 \end{theorem}

-We are interested in the values of the Weingarten function in the limit $n \to \iy$.
-The following result encloses all the data we need for our computations about the asymptotics of the $\Wg$ function; see \cite{collins-imrn} for a proof.
+We are interested in the values of the Weingarten function in the limit $n \to\iy$.
+The following result encloses all the data we need for our computations relating to the asymptotics of the $\Wg$ function; see \cite {collins-imrn} for a proof.

-\begin{theorem} For a permutation $\sigma \in \S_p$, let $\mathrm{Cycles}(\sigma)$ denote the set of cycles of $\sigma$.
-Then
+\begin{theorem} For a permutation $\sigma\in\S_p$, let $\operatorname{Cycles}(\sigma)$ denote the set of cycles of $\sigma$.
+Then,

 and